-So in some cases students teaching themselves piano with Musiah can perhaps in some ways progress too fast before they have really absorbed the knowledge.
+So, in some cases, students who teach themselves piano with Musiah can, in some ways, progress too fast before they have really absorbed the knowledge.
 And then they get to the advanced songs, and there is a bit of a disparity between what they know and can do at a surface level, and what they are truly one with at a deeper level.

 So the message is yes, what Bob described above is within the range of normal experiences while teaching yourself piano with Musiah — and while learning fast may generally seem desirable, in some ways it isn't always.
 It may even be at times counter-productive.

 To put this into the context of Bob’s experience; he has learned skills and piano pieces in a very short space of time that in traditional piano or keyboard lessons normally take 1-2 years to learn — so there are bound to be aspects of his learning that have yet to settle.